 “Some of the kids are too young to understand what’s going on,” Prado said.
 “All they know is that someone took their dad, their brother, their uncle, and they don’t know why.
 They just know their dad went to work and didn’t come back.
 Some are losing sleep and they are frightened.”

 Some of the adults are also frightened because of the risk of deportation, said Beto Prado, First Baptist pastor.
-Those who have posted immigration bonds or have otherwise been released now have approaching court dates, Beto said.
+Those who have posted immigration bonds or have otherwise been released now have approaching court dates, Prado said.

-“That’s my concern for the community,” Prado said.
+“That’s my concern for the community,” he said.
 “Will people have to move?
 These are established communities.
 There are organizations raising money and it’s encouraging to see that help originates from outside the community.
 But we have provisions for about another month.
 I don’t know how long we can continue.”

 Volunteers with United Fort Worth are organizing another trip to Paris and have set up a page to raise funds for families in need, Whittier said.